nadir-ammisaid/jeelwork-landing-page/README.md

 - ♿ Accessibility best practices
 - 🌍 Multi-language readiness

-> This project serves as the front-facing gateway for the Jeel Work ecosystem.
+> This project serves as the front-facing gateway for the Jeelwork ecosystem.

 🔗 [https://jeelwork.com](https://jeelwork.com)